Sport and Active Recreation

 2025/26 funding

-A total of $15,000 was set aside to support clubs and organisations delivering sport and active recreation activities in and for the Greytown community.
-During the August round, only two applications were received.
-Trustees were happy to support both these initiatives and awarded $3,000 to each club, leaving $9,000 in funding still available.
+A total of $15,000 was initially set aside to support clubs and organisations delivering sport and active recreation activities for the Greytown community.
+Due to the high calibre of applications received, Trustees agreed to increase the available funding.
+In total, $22,608 has been awarded across this category.

-This round is for clubs and organisations only.
-While individuals aren’t eligible this year, we are working towards expanding our support to include individuals in future funding rounds.
+This round was open to clubs and organisations only.
+While individuals weren’t eligible this year, the Trust is working towards expanding future support to include individuals.

 Community Greenspace